-It is recommended to lubricate the outside truck block idler and drive gears with grease.
-Use the diagram shown below as a guide and add grease to the points marked.
+It is also recommended to lubricate the outside truck block idler and drive gears with grease.
+Use the diagram shown above as a guide and add grease to the points marked.
+Use a Grease Tube Dispenser to put a small amount (Approx. 1-2mL.) of lithium-based grease into the gearbox and axles.